 Above Photo: Spraying Agent Orange from cargo planes along the Cambodian Border.

-I was interested to read a recent hard-hitting, well-written article, which I have summarised below, by two US lawyers, Marjorie Cohn & Jeanne Mirer, on the continued devastating impact of Agent Orange, which was dropped by the US during the Vietnam War.
+I recently read a hard-hitting and well-written article which I have summarised below, by two US lawyers, Marjorie Cohn & Jeanne Mirer, on the continued devastating impact of Agent Orange, which was dropped by the US during the Vietnam War.